Jags' Marrone: Fournette as starter not a given

 "I'm not going to automatically say that," Fournette said.
 "I have to still learn from the vets.
 I know T.J., I know Chris.
 I've known them since I was in high school.
 Just go in there under those guys, learning from them as much as I can."

 The Jaguars have had the NFL's worst ground game over the past five seasons.
 Since Maurice Jones-Drew led the league in rushing in 2011, the Jaguars have averaged a league-low 92.1 yards per game.
-They've run for 34 touchdowns (only the Chargers' 33 are worse) and that includes just 13 in the past two seasons -- five of which came from quarterback Blake Bortles.
+They've run for 34 touchdowns (only the Chargers' 33 are worse), and that includes just 13 in the past two seasons -- five of which came from quarterback Blake Bortles.

-The Jaguars drafted Yeldon in the second round in 2015 but he has just 1,205 yards and three touchdowns in two seasons.
-The Jaguars signed Ivory to a five-year, $32 million contract with $10 million guaranteed in March 2016 but he missed five games with injuries, ran for 439 yards, and averaged a career-low 3.8 yards per carry last season.
+The Jaguars drafted Yeldon in the second round in 2015, but he has just 1,205 yards and three touchdowns in two seasons.
+The Jaguars signed Ivory to a five-year, $32 million contract with $10 million guaranteed in March 2016, but he missed five games with injuries, ran for just 439 yards and averaged a career-low 3.8 yards per carry last season.

 Fournette is the Jaguars' best option to revitalize the run game.

-"I don't know that answer right now to the exact percentage of [how much Fournette will touch the ball] but obviously it's someone that we're looking for," Marrone said.
+"I don't know that answer right now to the exact percentage of [how much Fournette will touch the ball], but obviously it's someone that we're looking for," Marrone said.
 "That is our goal offensively, our goal as an organization, to have someone back there that we can do that with.
 That's what we're working and striving for.

-"Whether we get there or not a lot of that is going to be what the player earns."
+"Whether we get there or not, a lot of that is going to be what the player earns."